Yellow Slip in Cyprus

 The residence document issued under UKW 1 & 2 is valid for 5 years.
 Then, UK nationals and their family members can apply for permanent residence using UKW3.

-For more information, please visit the official website at https://www.mip.gov.cy/.
+For more information, please visit the official website at UK citizens and family members - mip.gov.cy.

 Our services

-Our law firm will undertake the entire procedure for your application to ensure it runs smoothly.
-We will book the date for the meeting for submission, prepare the application forms, advise on required documents, attend the meeting with you, follow the application process, receive the yellow cards, and deliver them to you.
+George K. Konstantinou Law Firm will manage the entire application procedure to ensure it runs smoothly.
+We will book the submission meeting date, prepare the application forms, advise on the required documents, attend the meeting with you, follow the application process, receive the registration certificates (Yellow Slips) or residence cards, and deliver them to you.

 Frequently asked questions